Ukraine–Vietnam relations

-Ukraine–Vietnam relations refers to bilateral relations between Ukraine and Vietnam.
+Ukraine–Vietnam relations are the bilateral relations between Ukraine and Vietnam.
 Vietnam recognized Ukraine's independence from the Soviet Union on 27 December 1991.
 Diplomatic relations between the two countries were established on 23 January 1992.
 The embassy of Vietnam in Ukraine started its operations in 1993, and the embassy of Ukraine in Vietnam was opened in 1997.

 Political and economic relations

 Vietnam has maintained good relations with Ukraine since the latter's declaration of independence from the Soviet Union.
 This is largely due to the existence of Vietnamese people in Ukraine and the fact that Ukraine is a primary supplier of military equipment to Vietnam.
 Ukraine has played a significant role in helping Vietnam upgrade and modernize its military.

-Vietnam has maintained a neutral stance on the Russo-Ukrainian War since 2014, and the stance remained following the 2022 Russian invasion of Ukraine.
+Vietnam has maintained a neutral stance on the Russo-Ukrainian War since 2014, and this stance has remained following the Russian invasion of Ukraine, although the majority of Vietnamese people in Vietnam strongly support Russia and Putin, and in spite of dissidents' and democracy activists' support for Ukraine, as well as their pressure on the Vietnamese government to support Ukrainian territorial integrity.

 The two countries have sought to expand their trade and economic ties as of 2018.
 For Vietnam, Ukraine is an important trade partner in Europe, due to long, historical ties between the two nations, dating back to the Soviet era.

+On the sidelines of the World Economic Forum in Davos, Switzerland; meeting between Vietnamese Prime Minister Phạm Minh Chính and Ukrainian President Volodymyr Zelensky; the two leaders stressed that the two nations appreciate their traditional friendship and partnership.

+The Ukrainian Head of State thanked Vietnam for supporting the territorial integrity and sovereignty of Ukraine, as well as for humanitarian assistance to Ukraine.

+The interlocutors emphasized the importance of intensifying bilateral relations, given the longstanding ties between Ukraine and Vietnam.

+The President called on Vietnam to support the implementation of the points of the Ukrainian Peace Formula.

+Volodymyr Zelenskyy and Pham Minh Chinh discussed the possibility of intensifying bilateral contacts between Ukraine and Vietnam at various levels.

 High level visits

-Minister of Foreign Affairs of Ukraine Pavlo Klimkin visited Vietnam in September 2017.
-He met with Vietnamese Prime Minister Nguyen Xuan Phuc.
+In September 2017, the Ukrainian Minister of Foreign Affairs, Pavlo Klimkin, visited Vietnam and met with Vietnamese Prime Minister Nguyễn Xuân Phúc.